torvalds/linux/Documentation/teaching/labs/deferred_work.rst

 Where *expires* is the time (in the future) to run the handler function.
 The function can be used to schedule or reschedule a timer.

-The time unit timers is *jiffie*.
+The time unit is *jiffie*.
 The absolute value of a jiffie is dependent on the platform and it can be found using the :c:type:`HZ` macro that defines the number of jiffies for 1 second.
 To convert between jiffies (*jiffies_value*) and seconds (*seconds_value*),